ciscoheat/sveltekit-flash-message/README.md

 ### Client-side

-If you want to send a flash message in some other component on the client, use the `getFlash` function:
+If you want to update the flash message on the client, use `getFlash` in any component:

 **src/routes/some-route/+page.svelte**